MicrosoftDocs/query-docs/query-languages/dax/isonorafter-function-dax.md

 manager: "kfile"
 ---
 # ISONORAFTER Function (DAX)
-> [!NOTE]
-> This function is included in SQL Server 2016 Analysis Services (SSAS), Microsoft Power Pivot in Excel 2016 Preview editions, and Microsoft Power BI Designer Preview only.
-Information provided here is subject to change.

 A boolean function that emulates the behavior of a ‘Start At’ clause and returns true for a row that meets all of the condition parameters.